 Maven Construction Group uses advanced containment procedures, such as negative air chambers, to isolate contaminated areas and negative air pressure to keep the mold spores from spreading during cleanup.
-Proper containment is an essential first step to proper mold remediation in residential and commercial properties.
+Proper containment is an essential first step to residential and commercial mold remediation.

 Using specialized filtration equipment, our restoration professionals capture microscopic mold spores out of the air and we use “air scrubbers” and HEPA vacuums to prevent the spread of mold spores while mold remediation is in process.